sf-wdi-19-20/w5_project_1/README.md

 The objective of this project is to:

-* Apply the skills you've learned by building a web application from the ground up.
+* Apply the skills you\'ve learned by building a web application from the ground up.
 * Demonstrate mastery of topics covered during this course so far.

-You will be working **individually** for this first project.
-Show us what you've got!
+You will will each need to turn in an individual project, but you will move quicker and learn more if you take time to pair program with other students.

 ## CORE REQUIREMENTS
 Make sure to do all of the following with your app.